Hitakashi/Hitbox-Chat-Doc/user.md

 ```

 There is also a special infoMsg for new subscribers that pops up in the website UI (like a poll)

+To change the 'lang' key to one on /translate API, You should change '.' to '_' and '_' to '-'.

 ```javascript
 5:::{